cwagner22/YourTradebase-Test/README.md

-# YourTradebase Test
+# YourTradebase React Test

 ## Instructions

 ### Installation

-To launch the app, run:
+To launch the app in development mode, run:

 ```
 npm install
 npm start
 ```

-Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Tests